-In addition to the standards in the USP Chapter 795, the compounding of CNSP shall meet the following requirements of this article.
+In addition to the standards in the USP Chapter 795, the compounding of CNSPs shall meet the following requirements:

-- (a) Training and competency procedures for all personnel who compound or have direct oversight supervision and control of personnel performing compounding, or verifying compounding preparations overifying, and/or handling a CNSP shall address the following topics: - (1) Quality assurance and quality control procedures, - (2) Container closure and equipment selection, and - (3) Component selection and handling. - (b) A pharmacist responsible for, or directly supervising, the compounding of CNSPs, shall demonstrate proficiency in skills necessary to ensure the integrity, strength, quality, and labeled strength of a CNSP as described in the facility's SOPs as referenced in section 1735.11. - (be) Compounding personnel or persons with direct supervision and control eversight of ever personnel performing compounding, who fail any aspect of ongoing training and evaluation related to the USP 795's core competencies shall not be involved in compounding of er eversight of the preparation of a CNSP until after successfully passing training and competency in the deficient area(s) as detailed in the facility's SOPs. - (cd) Any person assigned to provide the training specified in this section shall have demonstrated competency in the skills in which the person will provide training, or observe and measure competency described in the facility's SOPs as referenced in section 1735.11.
-Documentation must be maintained demonstrating compliance.
+- (a) Training and competency procedures for all personnel who compound or have direct oversight of personnel performing compounding, verifying, and/or handling a CNSP shall address the following topics: - (1) Quality assurance and quality control procedures, - (2) Container closure and equipment selection, and

+- (3) Component selection and handling. - (b) A pharmacist responsible for, or directly supervising, the compounding of CNSPs, shall demonstrate proficiency in skills necessary to ensure the integrity, strength, quality, and labeled strength of a CNSP as described in the facility's SOPs as referenced in section 1735.11. - (c) Compounding personnel or persons with direct oversight over personnel performing compounding, who fail any aspect of ongoing training and evaluation shall not be involved in compounding or oversight of the preparation of a CNSP until after successfully passing training and competency in the deficient area(s) as detailed in the facility's SOPs. - (d) Any person assigned to provide the training specified in this section shall have demonstrated competency in the skills in which the person will provide training, or observe and measure competency described in the facility's SOPs as referenced in section 1735.11.
+Documentation must be maintained demonstrating compliance with this section.

 Note: Authority cited: Sections 4005, and 4126.8 of Business and Professions Code.
-Reference: Sections 4005, 4051, 4052, 4076, 4081, 4126.8, 4301, 4306.5 and 4332 of the Business and Profession Code, Food Drug Cosmetic Act (FDCA) section 503a (21 U.S.C. §353a).
+Reference: Sections 4005, 4051, 4052, 4076, 4081, 4126.8, 4301, 4306.5 and 4332 of the Business and Profession Code.